grammyjs/website/site/docs/hosting/fly.md

 4. Edit `app` inside the `fly.toml` file.
    The path `./app.ts` (or `./app.js` for Node.js) in the example below refers to the main file directory.
-   You might modify them to match with your project directory.
+   You might modify them to match with your project's directory.
-   If you are using webhooks, make sure the port is same with your [config](#webhooks) (`8000`).
+   If you are using webhooks, make sure the port is same as the one in your [configuration](#webhooks) (`8000`).

 <CodeGroup>
 <CodeGroupItem title="Deno (Webhooks)" Active>